Root: רָפָא (resh, pey, aleph)

 But He was pierced through for our transgressions, He was crushed for our iniquities; the chastening for our well-being fell upon Him, and by His scourging we are healed [ni-r’pa lanu].

-It is the Messiah that brings true healing.
+It is the Messiah who brings true healing.
 We are redeemed and forgiven and therefore, healed!
 It is by His painful sacrifice on the cross that we are healed physically, mentally, and spiritually!

 Although His ultimate goal was to be our eternal Salvation, Yeshua also was a healer to individual people, while on earth.
 At one point Yeshua even unintentionally healed a woman: